 Honored for Cancer Expertise

-The Commission on Cancer, American College of Surgeons, gave us its 2012 Outstanding Achievement Award, one of only three Pennsylvania centers to receive that honor for cancer treatment excellence.
+The Commission on Cancer, American College of Surgeons, gave us its 2012 and 2015 Outstanding Achievement Award, one of only three Pennsylvania centers to receive that honor for cancer treatment excellence.

 Colorectal Cancer Diagnosis

 We have the most up-to-date diagnostic services to identify colon cancer and other colorectal cancers.
 Tests may include sigmoidoscopy, colonoscopy, barium enema, CT, MRI and PET scans.
 We also provide consultations (second opinions) for patients originally diagnosed elsewhere.